-Dr. Oquejiofor has created a friendly family and general dentistry in Clinton, NC.
-He offers custom mouthguards to our patients who play contact sports.
+Dr. Helmer and Dr. Balzen have created a friendly family and general dentistry in Clinton, NC.
+She offers custom mouthguards to our patients who play contact sports.
 Going above and beyond over-the-counter options, custom mouthguards are designed using dental impressions of your own smile to ensure the proper fit and function.
 Investing in a custom mouthguard now can save you a lot of money and discomfort, later on, especially if you are more at risk for experiencing dental emergencies.

 Many sports require the use of a mouthguard in order to participate.
 The American Dental Association recommends wearing custom mouthguards for the following sports because of their high risks of dental damage: acrobats, basketball, boxing, field hockey, football, gymnastics, handball, ice hockey, lacrosse, martial arts, racquetball, roller hockey, rugby, shot putting, skateboarding, skiing, skydiving, soccer, squash, surfing, volleyball, water polo, weightlifting, and wrestling.

 TMJ Treatment & Teeth Grinding

 Custom mouthguards can also be used to treat bruxism and TMJ disorders.
 Bruxism, also known as teeth grinding, causes a lot of damage to your smile without you even knowing.
-Dr. Oquejiofor looks for the signs and symptoms of teeth grinding during all preventative dental exams.
+Dr. Balzen looks for the signs and symptoms of teeth grinding during all preventative dental exams.
 If you grind your teeth, a custom mouthguard can be worn at night to prevent this repetitive action from causing unwanted dental damage while you sleep.